Debt-to-Income Ratio for Car Loans: What You Need to Know

 Here’s a deeper dive:

 - DTI of 0% to 35%: Your debt looks manageable.
-If your DTI is toward the higher end of this range, there are tips and tricks to pay down debt.
+If your DTI is toward the higher end of this range, there are tips and tricks to get out of debt.

 - DTI of 36 to 49%: Your debt management is adequate, but it could be causing you issues.
 You could consider credit counseling.
 Nonprofits such as the National Foundation for Credit Counseling (NFCC) offer no- or low-cost solutions.